-We employ a multi-pronged approach to bring new treatments forward as rapidly as possible.
+We employ a multi-pronged approach to bring new product candidates forward as rapidly as possible.
 Our approach leverages previously-validated ASO chemistry and a modality that has been successfully utilized for other diseases, to minimize potential safety concerns and development risk.
-In August 2020, we dosed the first patient in the MONARCH Study for our lead program in Dravet syndrome with a design and endpoints common to other recently approved antiepileptic drugs.
+We have two ongoing Phase 1/2a open-label studies of STK-001 for Dravet syndrome, MONARCH in the United States and ADMIRAL in the United Kingdom, each with a design and endpoints common to the trials for approved anti-seizure medications ("ASMs").